OBG Electronic Filing

 OBG Electronic Filing offers Ohio's businesses a time-and money-saving online filing and payment system that helps simplify business' relationship with government agencies.

 Ohio businesses can use OBG to access various services and electronically submit transactions and payments with many state agencies.
 OBG Electronic Filing also partners with local governments to enable businesses to file and pay selected Ohio municipal income taxes.
-The complete list of services and transactions is shown below, and links to OBG's Partners provide access to more information about the agencies and their programs.
+View a complete list of services and transactions and see our Partners list below for more information about the agencies and their programs.

 OBG complements a business' existing relationship with government agencies.
 OBG Electronic Filing sends data and payment information directly to program administrators at the agencies so that they may continue to manage the overall account relationship with the businesses.

 Businesses must be registered with an agency before using OBG Electronic Filing.
 Selected agency registrations are available through OBG Electronic Filing.
 Information about other registrations may be obtained by visiting Starting a Business.
 If a registration is not offered on OBG Electronic Filing, the administering agency will provide information on how to obtain the registration necessary to begin using OBG Electronic Filing services.
 For Municipal Income Tax electronic filing, businesses must first register directly with municipalities before using OBG.